nf-core/taxprofiler/docs/usage.md

 #### Host Removal

-Removal of possible-host reads from FASTQ files prior profiling can be activated with `--perform_shortread_hostremoval`
+Removal of possible-host reads from FASTQ files prior profiling can be activated with `--perform_shortread_hostremoval` or `--perform_longread_hostremoval`.

 Similarly to complexity filtering, host-removal can be useful for runtime optimisation and reduction in misclassified reads.
 It is not always necessary to report classification of reads from a host when you already know the host of the sample, therefore you can gain a run-time and computational advantage by removing these prior typically resource-heavy profiling with more efficient methods.
 Furthermore, particularly with human samples, you can reduce the number of false positives during profiling that occur due to host-sequence contamination in reference genomes on public databases.